brianbunke/brianbunke.github.io/_posts/2017-07-23-it-ops-manifesto-2017.md

 Besides, if they leave:

-## Turnover, in moderation, is good
+## Turnover, in moderation, is healthy

 The goal should not be to assemble the best team and retain them forever.
 If it happens, great!
 But it's unrealistic, and likely to get quite expensive.
 Besides, an outsized focus on retention efforts often is just masking your team's training deficiencies.